isc-projects/stork/CONTRIBUTING.md

   through issues unassigned to any milestone.
 Stork developers review new issues once a week and assign them to specific milestones.
 Having an issue in gitlab ensures that the patch will never be forgotten and it will show up on our gitlab reports.
-It's not required, but much appreciated if you send a short note to the kea-dev mailing list explaining what you did with the code and announce the issue number.
+It's not required, but much appreciated if you send a short note to the stork-dev mailing list explaining what you did with the code and announce the issue number.

 - Send a patch to the stork-dev list.
 This is the third preferred method, if you can't or don't want